Canary release

 Version Management

 Each cloud function can publish multiple versions.
-A version is a complete snapshot of the function at a specific moment, including:
+A version is a complete snapshot of the function at a specific point in time, including:

 - Function code

-- Configuration information (timeout duration, environment variables, memory specification, etc.)
+- Configuration information (timeout period, environment variables, memory specifications, etc.)

 - Runtime environment

-The cloud function always has a LATEST version, representing the latest version.
+Cloud functions always have a LATEST version, which represents the most recent version.
 When you upload, update, or deploy cloud function code, you are modifying the LATEST version.

-You can precisely control the traffic ratio of different versions of cloud functions.
-CloudBase will automatically distribute request traffic to the corresponding version based on the set ratio.
+You can precisely control the traffic ratio for different versions of cloud functions.
+CloudBase automatically distributes request traffic to corresponding versions based on the set ratio.

 Consistency Guarantee